 I ended up failing four modules while my friends were going into 2nd year.
 I had four repeats and I had no idea how to prepare for them.
 During the summer, I received an email from the college regarding a ‘Getting to Grips’ session on Mind Maps.
 I had nothing to lose so I decided to go.
-It was presented by Catherine Elliot who works in the Learning and Teaching office.
+It was presented by the Learning and Teaching office.
 After the session, I waited for everyone to leave because I felt like this might be my last chance to ask for help.
-I told Catherine my situation and she shared something that I didn’t believe at the time, “you are not alone”.
+I told them about my situation and she shared something that I didn’t believe at the time, “you are not alone”.
 The next day, we had another chat and we planned for my repeat exams.
 This was the first time in my life that I felt prepared for any upcoming exam.
 In the end, I repeated my first year and had two repeat exams in 2nd year with one in 3rd year.

 One of the best things about the Learning and Teaching team is their hunger for every student to fulfil their potential.
 They are honestly some of the best people I have ever met in my life.
-Catherine believed in me when literally no one else did, not even my family.
+They believed in me when literally no one else did, not even my family.
 She has supported me through all the good and bad times and is hands down my biggest inspiration!

 What was the turning point which encouraged you to embrace your dyslexia?

-During our weekly meetings, Catherine helped me to see the other side of the coin.
+During our weekly meetings, my tutor helped me to see the other side of the coin.
 I couldn’t run away from my dyslexia so why not use it to my advantage.
 Having dyslexia is a gift.
 I can see things a little differently to everyone else which is useful for team projects, I might be able to add something someone else might not have thought about.

 Did you know that 40% of all self-made billionaires are dyslexic?
 Stephen Spielberg, Whoopi Goldberg, Muhammad Ali, Richard Branson and Kiera Knightly are all dyslexic and hugely successful in their area.
 I began to research more about dyslexia and in doing so began to understand myself better.
 I came to realise that I can and I will succeed in life with dyslexia.